gp-dublincentral/jh-web/site/content/post/temporary-emergency-accommodation-east-wall-road.md

 ---
-title: Temporary Emergency Accommodation, East Wall Road
+title: Emergency International Protection Accommodation, East Wall Road
 date: 2022-11-18T18:12:18.594Z
 description: As an emergency measure, in response to extraordinary pressure on the international protection system at the moment and a lack of available